Introducing ControlUp Monitor

-Alternatively, click on the "Monitor Inactive" label in the ControlUp Monitors area below the organization tree and then click on the "Deploy Monitor" button to install and configure a monitor.
+Alternatively, click on the "Monitor Status" label in the ControlUp Monitors area below the organization tree and then click on the "Deploy Monitor" button to install and configure a monitor.

 In the first stage, the wizard offers to import your currently saved credentials for use by the Monitor service.
 If you agree, then your current list of AD Connections and Credentials Store are imported.
 Note that you need to click “Edit” for each entry to confirm that the correct credentials are being used for each AD Connection.
 If you connect to more than one AD domain, choose one of the connections to be the primary one.
 If you decline to import your personal credentials, you will be prompted to create at least one set of valid AD credentials for the Monitor instance to use when connecting to your resources.

 The Monitor Service needs valid credentials to establish connections with all of your managed computers.
 It is also responsible for deploying ControlUp Agents to the managed computers, in case they have no agent installed.
 By default, the ControlUp Monitor service is configured to start using the Network Service account, which is not sufficient for administrative connections to your managed computers.
 In addition, if your organization includes several Active Directory domains, the Monitor will need valid administrative credentials to access all these domains.